-In FY 2003, the Authority continued to offer comprehensive training programs and classes to both supervisory and non-supervisory employees.
-Training continued to focus on regulatory safety, technical, Authority policies and mandatory skills improvement classes designed to improve employee's knowledge, skills, and abilities.
-Of particular importance for FY 2003 was certification training in wastewater, maintenance, sewer and water services; training on the employee performance management process for union employees; training on ethics in procurement for small purchases.
-Other New training initiative for FY 2003 included workforce diversity and workplace violence prevention.
+In FY 2003, the Authority continued to offer comprehensive training programs and classes to both supervisory and nonsupervisory employees.
+Training focused on regulatory safety, technical, Authority policies and mandatory skills improvement classes designed to improve employees' knowledge, skills, and abilities.
+Of particular importance for FY 2003 was certification training in wastewater, maintenance, sewer and water services; training on the employee performance management process for union employees; and training on ethics in procurement for small purchases.
+Other new training initiatives for FY 2003 included workforce diversity and workplace violence prevention.